-- Complete a Degree Plan and finalize decision about the 6 required Honors, upper division (3000+) or graduate-level courses over the first two years of study courses, in consultation with Heather Kerr - 2.
+- 1. Complete a Degree Plan and finalize decision about the 6 required Honors, upper division (3000+) or graduate-level courses over the first 2-3 years of study courses, in consultation with the Honors Academic Advisor. - 2.
 Make a preliminary decision on the Honors Capstone Experience type. - 3.
-Submit the contract to Heather Kerr, who will forward it to the Public Health Honors Committee.
+Submit the contract to the Honors Academic Advisor, who will forward it to the Public Health Honors Committee.